intel-analytics/ipex-llm/docs/mddocs/Quickstart/bmg_quickstart.md

-# Quickstart: Install and Use IPEX-LLM on Intel Battlemage B580 GPU
+# Quickstart: Install and Use IPEX-LLM on Intel Arc B-Series GPU (code-named Battlemage)

 This guide demonstrates how to install and use IPEX-LLM on the Intel Battlemage B580 GPU.
 It covers both **Linux** and **Windows** operating systems.